SIR and its members are dedicated to improving public health through pioneering advances in minimally invasive, image-guided therapies.

-SIR often submits comment letters to federal agencies, CMS and insurance carriers that specifically address interventional radiology treatments.
+SIR always submits comment letters to federal agencies, CMS, and insurance carriers that specifically address interventional radiology treatments.
 The following comment letters are available:

 Coverage letter templates

 SIR has found that sometimes carriers deny reimbursement to the physician or the patient for specific interventional radiology treatments.
 The society has developed several examples of common coverage request letters.

 Medicare established a national definition of a global surgical package to ensure that Medicare Administrative Contractors (MACs) make payments for the same services consistently across all jurisdictions.
 SIR has prepared references to assist physicians and administrators with common global periods for codes frequently reported by interventional radiologists.Learn more